The Medicus Firm Blog

 Recruiting and Retention Strategies During a Physician Shortage

-Health systems that typically enjoy the greatest success in physician recruitment view recruiting and retention as an ongoing, continual process, not as an event with a beginning and an end, according to Bob Collins, managing partner of The Medicus Firm.
+Health systems that typically enjoy the greatest success in physician recruitment view recruiting and retention as an ongoing, continual process; not as an event with a beginning and an end, according to Bob Collins, managing partner of The Medicus Firm.

 Collins adds that administrators who approach recruiting as an opportunity, and not as a requirement, are the healthcare leaders who often achieve the most success in physician recruitment and retention.
+Effective administration that acknowledges and supports physicians plays a crucial role in this success.
+Additionally, healthcare organizations must invest in retention strategies to create an environment conducive to retaining physicians.

 What are some of the most pressing trends and issues facing hospital administrators today, in relation to physician recruitment?
 How can hospital administrators anticipate future challenges and demands, to “skate where the puck will be”?